paritytech/substrate/.maintain/monitoring/grafana-dashboards/README_dashboard.md

 This json is intended to be copy/pasted this way:

 1. Create a new Dashboard in your grafana
-2. Go the configuration ( gear at top right bar )
+2. Go to configuration ( gear at top right bar )
 3. Go to JSON Model ( last option of left menu )
 4. Overwrite the content of the current JSON Model with this json